DaveEveritt/unix-for-life/index.md

 ## Modularity: Write simple parts connected by simple language

-> The only way to tackle complex issues that won't fall apart is to hold global complexity down — to foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific part and there's some hope of updating one without breaking the whole.
+> The only way to tackle complex issues that won't fall apart is to hold global complexity down—to foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific part and there's some hope of updating one without breaking the whole.

 ## Clarity: Clarity is better than cleverness

-> Write policies as if the most important communication they have is not to the system but to the people who will implement, live them out and maintain them in future (including yourself).
-Making the key points graceful and clear… means they're less likely to be interpreted wrongly.
+> Write policies as if the most important communication they have is not to the system but to the people who will live them out, implement and maintain them in future (including yourself).
+Making the key points graceful and clear to ensure that they’re less likely to be interpreted wrongly.

 ## Composition: Create systems to be connected to other programs

 > To make systems composable, decouple them.
-A system at one end of a process should know only what is necessary about the processes of the system at the other end—it should not depend on it.
+A system or individual at one end of a process should know only what is necessary about the processes of the system at the other end—they should not depend on it.
 It should be easy to replace one end with a newer, updated or different system without disturbing the other.

 ## Separation: Separate policy from implementation; separate idealism from action